DLR-TS/libadore/libadore/external/README.md

 > **ℹ️ INFO:**
 > External library submodues are disabled and will not be pulled.
 Enable them
-> by modifying the `.gitmodules` and invoking 'git submodue update --init'.
+> by modifying the `.gitmodules` and invoking 'git submodue update --init --recursive'.
+> `make build_<some lib>` will fail without cloning submodules.

 > **ℹ️ INFO:**
 > By default external libraries are not built.
 They are sourced as pre-compiled